Highlights of part I – Macro Fundamentals

 Gross Domestic Product

 The Gross Domestic Product (GDP) is the most common indicator used to measure the output, or the aggregate income, of a country.
+It’s a pure accountancy measure so you shouldn’t be worry whether it is orthodox or heterodox.

 - Expenditure approach: Sum of all expenditures by the different economic sectors